Healthy Homes Assessment Akina

 Heating Akina

-Rental properties in Akina require a reliable source of heat that is able to heat the largest or main living area to at minimum 18 degrees Celsius, even on the most coldest days of the year.
-This is the minimum indoor temperature that is recommended by the World Health Organisation for people’s physical health as well as their mental health.
+Akina rental properties should have a permanent source of heat that can warm the largest or main living space to a minimum of 18degC even on the most coldest days of the year.
+This is the minimum indoor temperature recommended by the World Health Organisation for people’s physical health as well as their mental health.

-The source of heat requirements for it to be permanent (i.e. not portable) that is, at least 1.5 horsepower in capacity, and it must have the minimum heating capacity needed in the living area.
-The Heating Assessment Tool can be used to determine if the existing fixed heater(s) are sufficient or if you’ll need to top up with an additional heater.
-Open fires as well as unflued combustion heaters such as mobile LPG bottle heaters are not considered to be suitable heating options under The Healthy Homes Standard.
+The source of heating needs to remain fixed (i.e., not portable) and at least 1.5 kW of heating capacity and have the minimum capacity for heating required in the living area.
+A Heating Assessment Tool can be used to check if the permanent heater(s) are adequate or whether you will need to ‘top up’ with a new heater.
+Open fires and unflued combustion heaters, such as mobile LPG bottle heaters aren’t considered to be acceptable heating options for The Healthy Homes Standard.

-If the heating system you provide is an electric heater or heat pump, it should be equipped with an thermostat.
-This will help make the heating more uniform and efficient.
-In most houses, larger fixed heating equipment like heat pumps, wood burners, pellet burners or flued gas heaters will be required.
-In certain situations, like apartments with small spaces the smaller fixed electric heater might be enough.
+If the heating that you offer is electric heating or heat pump then it must include an thermostat.
+This makes the heating more reliable and efficient.
+For the majority of houses, bigger heaters that are fixed, such as heat pumps, wood burners pellet burners, flued gas heaters are necessary.
+In some instances, like small apartment buildings, a smaller fixed electric heater may be sufficient.

 Ventilation Akina

-Each liveable space in the rental property should include at least one open window or exterior door to offer natural airflow.
-Additionally, areas with high moisture areas such as kitchens and bathrooms should be equipped with an externally vented extractor to remove moisture.
+Each living space within the rental property should contain at minimum one open doors or windows to provide natural ventilation.
+In addition, high moisture spaces like kitchens and bathrooms should be equipped with an externally vented extractor fan that can get rid of moisture.

-A ventilation quality is about recognising that the dry atmosphere is less difficult to heat and that a property that is well ventilated will be less prone to developing damp and mould.
+The ventilation standard is all about acknowledging how the dry atmosphere is much easier to heat, and that a well ventilated rental property is less likely to grow damp and mould.

-Bedrooms, living rooms, kitchens, and dining areas are all considered living spaces.
-Connecting spaces like the hallway aren’t considered living spaces and therefore do not need an opening window or door.
+Living rooms, bedrooms, kitchens and dining rooms are considered liveable areas.
+Connecting spaces such as the hallway aren’t considered living spaces and therefore don’t require an opening door or window.

-All kitchens and bathrooms, as well as any other space in your home with a bath, shower and cooktop or another humidity-generating items will require suitable extractor fans that can be vented out to the outside.
-We offer a Healthy Homes Assessment service will check that there is adequate air circulation in every living space that includes extractor fans that are suitable for areas that are high in moisture.
+Bathrooms, kitchens, and any other area in your property with shower, bath and cooktop or another water-generating appliance will need adequate extractor fans that vent towards the outside.
+Our Healthy Homes Assessment service will check that there is adequate air circulation in every living space, including suitable extractor fans in high moisture areas.

 building ventilation inspections